KatyCodes/resort/README.md

 # Private Island Resort Website

-#### A website for a totally legal private island resort, August 2, 2016
+#### A website for a private island resort Version 0.0.1, August 2, 2016

-#### By **Ewa Manek and Katy Henning**
+by [Katy Henning](https://katycodes.github.io/portfolio) and Ewa Manek

 ## Description

-This will be a website for a totally legal private island resort that is definitely legal and not illegal in any way why would you even ask.
-It will have a main page, as well as pages for accommodations, activities, travel arrangements, pictures and other media, and contact information.
+This will be a website will have a main page, as well as pages for accommodations, activities, travel arrangements, pictures and other media, and contact information.

 ## Setup/Installation Requirements